 He was the Convenor of the Company Law section of the Society of Legal Scholars from 2003-2007.
 He was appointed in 2004 to the International Advisory Committee to the South African Department of Trade and Industry Company Law Review and has advised various governments, NGOs and corporations on Corporate law and governance reform.
 In 2102 he was the Eversheds, Ernst & Young, Sino Group, Tricore, Noble Group Joint Visiting Professor at the Chinese University of Hong Kong and the University of Hong Kong.
 He is an honorary Member of 7 Kings Bench Walk Chambers and a Member of the European Forum on Securities Regulation.
 In 2015 he was ZIFO Institute for Financial and Corporate Law Amsterdam Distinguished International Visitor and a visiting Professor at the Cambridge University Law Faculty.

 Since 2014 he has been working on a large scale empirical project with Professor Peter Oh from the University of Pittsburgh examining corporate disregard (Veil lifting/piercing etc) in the UK over the course of the 19th, 20th and 21st Centuries.
 The first part of that project was published in the Spring 2019 edition of the Oxford Journal of Legal Studies and can be found here.
+The second part exploring judicial rationales in disregard cases was published in Legal Studies in June 2020 and can be found here.
 Since 2016 he has been a member of Welcome Trust funded network exploring the impact of Artificial Intelligence on Corporations.
 The first of a number of papers on Artificial Intelligence and Corporations can be found here.

 - 'Remuneration and Riots: Rethinking Corporate-Governance Reform in the Age of Entitlement.'
 Current Legal Problems 66 (2013), pp.401-441